-The Magnifica scored a 7 out of 10 in our taste testing.
-Its shots tasted a bit stronger and bolder than shots from Nespresso capsule machines, all of which scored 6 in our testing.
-However, it produced espresso that tasted significantly more watery than espresso made with the top scoring Breville Barista Express.
-Topping it off with milk steamed and frothed made by its steam wand did make a nice cappuccino.
-However, it took some practice to get good milk results with its slightly clunky steam wand.
+The Magnifica scored well in our taste tests.
+The shots tasted a bit stronger and bolder than shots from a capsule machine.
+However, they also tasted significantly more watery than espresso made with some of our top-scoring models which is disappointing when you consider the price point of this machine.
+Topping it off with steamed milk from the steam wand did indeed make a nice cappuccino.
+However, it took some practice to get good milk results with the slightly clunky steam wand.

 Ease of Use

-The Magnifica's controls are easy to use once you're used to them, but they can be puzzling for a newcomer.
+The Magnifica scored about average here.
+It comes with easy-to-follow setup instructions and includes a built-in grinder, so we were pleasantly caffeinated within 20 minutes of opening the box.
+That said, while the controls are easy to use once you're used to them, they can be puzzling for a newcomer.
 All the buttons are only labeled with small pictures, so unless a picture of a mostly empty cup says 'single shot of espresso' to you, you'll probably be a bit confused at first.

-It took us a little over four minutes to make a cappuccino with the Magnifica, putting it on the slower side of the scale.
-This was mostly due to its steam wand, which takes a longer to steam milk than the automatic frothers on some of the other machines.
+It took us a little over four minutes to make a cappuccino with the Magnifica, putting it on the slower side of our tested models.
+This was mostly due to its steam wand, which takes longer to steam milk than the automatic frothers on some of the other machines.
 This wand also makes quite a mess.
 When warming up it spits water onto the counter rather than in the drip tray.
 It's quite an annoying design flaw.